The ultimate goal of the Zampell Safety Department is to have zero incidents and zero injuries on its work sites.

 Accountability: Every employee is accountable for their own safety in cooperation with management, the safety department, the supervision, and every other employee.

-Safety is part of everyone’s job, not an extra.
+Safety is part of everyone’s job, not an extra step.
 Every employee is expected to show up to work, do a good job, work hard, and be safe.
-Safety is a reflection of every employee’s work ethic.
-Anyone can do a job poorly or unsafely, it always takes an extra step and extra work to get it done correctly and safely.

-See an example of how we’ve integrated “ASK” into our daily activity plan!
+See an example of how we’ve integrated “STOP” into our daily activity plan!